2023-2025 Rappaport Fellowship

 Harvard Law School invites applications for the two-year Rappaport Fellowship.
-Eligible applicants will have an interest in pursuing research, writing and teaching in law, preparing through work on scholarship for the legal academic job market, and a knowledge of the legal landscape, including of current law-related and higher education issues of interest to a law school community and law students.
-The Fellowship includes time to work independently on scholarship, including access to Harvard’s library resources, and responsibilities related to the Rappaport Forum at Harvard Law School.
+Eligible applicants are promising legal scholars with high academic achievements, possess a strong desire to teach law, and have strong potential for success on the legal academic job market.
+Applicants will have an interest in pursuing research, writing, and preparing through work on scholarship for entry into the law teaching market.
+Successful applicants will also have a knowledge of the legal landscape, including of current law-related and higher education issues of interest to a law school community and law students.
+The fellowship includes time to work independently on scholarship, including access to Harvard’s library resources, and responsibilities related to the Rappaport Forum at Harvard Law School.

 The successful candidate will be comfortable in an academic environment that requires a high level of independence, intellectual curiosity, and the ability to use discretionary judgment.

 - Engage in law-related research, writing, and scholarship